Shortrope/Python-60-days-of/Projects/antsle hooks file/Notes.md

 ## 11/3/2018  Pair programing w William

 ### 1. Getting multiple iterations of the same antlet_info in the `list_of_antlets`

-Our for loop process:
+Our 'for' loop process:

-    read line
+    read line      # antlet_name=mysql-db
     add line info to dict
     append dict to list_of_antlets
+    read line      # antlet_type=lxc
+    add line info to dict
+    append dict to list_of_antlets
+    ...

-if we have info for a single antlet
+if we only use info for a single antlet

     antlet_name=mysql-db
     antlet_type=lxc